Nurse Practitioner/Physician Assistant - Stanford Technology Assisted Respiratory Program - Fixed Term (0.6 FTE, Days)

 At Stanford Children's Health, we know world-renowned care begins with world-class caring.
 That's why we combine advanced technologies and breakthrough discoveries with family-centered care.
 It's why we provide our caregivers with continuing education and state-of-the-art facilities, like the newly remodeled Lucile Packard Children's Hospital Stanford.
 And it's why we need caring, committed people on our team - like you.
 Join us on our mission to heal humanity, one child and family at a time.

-Inpatient Acute Care Pulmonary APP: Technology Dependent Respiratory Unit
+Inpatient Acute Care Pulmonary APP: Stanford Technology Assisted Respiratory Program

 The Advanced Practice Provider (APP) position is part of a collaborative team model of care consisting of Attending Physicians, Fellows, and a team of APPs made up NP's and PA's who provide care to patients with chronic pulmonary care needs, specifically tracheostomy patients requiring chronic mechanical ventilation.